tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 \[...\]

-## Sorry to interrupt, but: BFS thread jumpscare
+### THREAD "Sorry to interrupt, but: BFS thread jumpscare"
 L:
 > Sorry to interrupt, but: BFS thread jumpscare
 >>Even though ÜBERSOULS formed in living vessels are more stable, they aren't usable while still in the vessel's body.
 You will need to use [[NEEDLE OF CALAGASH|THE NEEDLE]] to transfer the ÜBERSOUL into a more appropriate container, such as [[CURSED AL'S CURSED ORB|THE ORB]].